 3. (18-21) Solomon asks God to dwell in this place and honor those who seek Him here.

 a.
 How much less this temple which I have built!
 We are glad that Solomon said this.
-From prior statements his statement in 2 Chronicles 6:1-2 we might have thought that Solomon drifted towards a superstitious idea that God actually lived in the temple to the exclusion of other places.
+From prior statements, such as his statement in 2 Chronicles 6:1-2, we might have thought that Solomon drifted towards a superstitious idea that God actually lived in the temple to the exclusion of other places.
 It was important to recognize that though God had a special presence in the temple, He was far too great to be restricted to the temple.

 c.
 When You hear, forgive: Solomon knew that the most important thing Israel needed was forgiveness.
 This was the greatest answer to prayer Israel could expect from God.

 4. (22-23) Hear when Your people take an oath at the temple.